Pinterest to Figma: The Only Direct Integration for Designers

 Design Research and Competitive Analysis

 UX designers conducting visual research often create Pinterest boards organized by UI patterns, competitor screenshots, or design trends.
 Importing these into Figma creates a shared design research library your team can reference.
-With Pinpasta's FigJam support, you can even run collaborative research workshops where the team annotates and discusses Pinterest-sourced examples in real time.
+With Pinpasta's FigJam support, you can run collaborative research workshops where the team annotates and discusses Pinterest-sourced examples in real time.
+No more "check my email for the screenshots"—everyone works from the same Figma file.

 Interior and Product Design Inspiration

 Interior designers, wedding planners, and product designers live on Pinterest.
-They curate boards for every project—color schemes, furniture styles, spatial layouts.
+They curate boards for every project—color schemes, furniture styles, spatial layouts, material textures.
 Traditionally, creating client-facing moodboards meant exporting these images and rebuilding everything in design software.
 Pinpasta collapses that workflow: curate on Pinterest, paste into Figma, present to clients.
 One seamless process.
+See our Pinterest moodboard for interior design guide for a deeper dive into this use case.

 Why No Other Tool Offers Pinterest Figma Integration